eCSE-MITgcm-ARCHER2/AmundIce/HowToInstall.md

 # Instructions to run AMUND_ICE

 ## Downloads
-Download MITgcm and then the Singularity container for OpenAd and this github:
+Download MITgcm
 - Create directory ./MITgcm and cd into it then
 >  git clone git@github.com:dngoldberg/MITgcm.git

+Download the Singularity container for OpenAd:
 - Create directory ./Singularity and cd into it then
 >  singularity pull library://jahn/default/openad:latest

  Download/copy files for AmundIce:
 > git clone git@github.com:eCSE-MITgcm-ARCHER2/eCSE-archer2-AmundIce.git